misterjean/Simple-TFTP-Server/TFTP/README.md

 3. Run the Server Class.
 Right click the file in the navigation bar, then 'Run As' and then 'Java Application'
 4. Run the Proxy Class.
 5. Run the Client Class.
-6. On the client, type 'help' for a list of commands (including read, write and connect and more)
+6. On the client, server or proxy, type 'help' for a list of commands (including read, write and change directory and more)

-Files of varying sizes to test file transfers with have been provided in a directory named '\test\'
+Files of varying sizes to test file transfers with have been stored in both "/storage" and "/clientStorage" folders.

 	Note: If the Server and Client are running in the same directory (Eclipse default), this will cause an obvious error.
 To prevent this, you may optionally set the Server or Client's default directory to another location via editing the run configurations for the class,